zondag 29 oktober 2017

 Polemische zelfpromotie

 In tegenstelling tot de sporadische missers van Ebert, waren de talrijke kemels van Kael niet louter misverstanden die voortvloeiden uit blinde vlekken in de appreciatie van uitdagende films, zoals bijvoorbeeld Eberts emotionele bezwaren tegen gewelddadige scènes.
 Terwijl bij Ebert altijd de films centraal stonden, ging het in de recensies van Kael onrechtstreeks vooral om Kael zelf.
 Haar argumenten om een film af te breken of de hemel in te prijzen waren vaak zo kunstmatig en vergezocht dat zij vooral wilde aantonen hoe origineel, eigenzinnig en moedig haar zienswijze wel was.
 En hoewel er op zich niets mis is met filmbesprekingen waarin de persoonlijkheid van de recensent doorschijnt en hij/zij sporadisch een autobiografische anekdote vertelt, vermits dat nu eenmaal onvermijdelijk is in een discipline die ook de persoonlijke visie en smaak van de recensent weerspiegelt, overschaduwde Kaels arrogante en aandachtszieke ego vaak de films die zij besprak.
-Haar recensies staan bol van allerlei provocerende en tegendraadse uitspraken (met inbegrip van ad hominem beledigingen aan het adres van cineasten en acteurs), die vaak meer zeggen over haar eigen snobisme, pseudo-scherpzinnigheid en twistzieke zelfpromotie dan over die films.
+Haar recensies staan bol van allerlei provocerende en tegendraadse uitspraken (met inbegrip van ad hominem beledigingen aan het adres van cineasten en acteurs) die vaak meer zeggen over Kaels eigen snobisme, pseudo-scherpzinnigheid en twistzieke zelfpromotie dan over die films.
 Of in de woorden van de Amerikaanse auteur Alan Vanneman: “All her life Kael wrote as a brilliant schoolgirl, straining for ‘insights’ and exulting in ‘nuances’ that no one else noticed (because they weren’t there).
 She had to be deeper, more profound, and more shocking than anyone else, which led her to the same sort of pretentiousness she ridiculed in others.”
 Op die manier verborg Kael, die het kijkplezier van haar lezers bovendien heel vaak verpestte met schaamteloze spoilers, dat zij in feite veel minder verstand had van het medium film dan haar (onterechte) status als één van de meest gerespecteerde en invloedrijke filmrecensenten suggereert.

 Pauline Kael.